-Our Content Review team checks all the icons and illustrations uploaded to Iconfinder.
-For their decision, they follow a set of Criteria for approving icons and illustrations.
+Our Content Review team checks all the icons, stickers and illustrations uploaded to Iconfinder.
+For their decision, they follow a set of Criteria for approving content.

 When approving content for Iconfinder, one of the things we look for is uniqueness.
-That a set is unique means it has not been created with too much inspiration from other artwork.
-We value originality and we do not like to see icons and illustrations that simply copy other designer's work in terms of style, colors, themes etc.
+That a pack is unique means it has not been created with too much inspiration from other artwork.
+We value originality and we do not like to see icons, stickers and illustrations that simply copy other designer's work in terms of style, colors, themes etc.

 All customers are looking for unique artwork that stand out.
-There are a lot of other factors at play when customers choose icons and illustrations for their projects (style, size, aesthetics etc.), but uniqueness is what will catch their attention.
-It is also what Iconfinder looks for when we feature sets on our homepage and what we promote.
+There are a lot of other factors at play when customers choose icons, stickers and illustrations for their projects (style, size, aesthetics etc.), but uniqueness is what will catch their attention.
+It is also what Iconfinder looks for when we feature packs on our homepage and what we promote.

 Creating original icons is important in icon design because it is a very competitive market.
-There are a lot of icons sets being uploaded every day, so it is a good idea to create something that stands out from the crowd and differentiate yourself.
+There are a lot of icon packs being uploaded every day, so it is a good idea to create something that stands out from the crowd and differentiate yourself.

-Examples of icon and illustration sets that are not unique
+Examples of icon and illustration packs that are not unique

-Below, you can see a few examples of icon sets that we see a lot of.
-There are way too many glyph business sets in a black and blue color combination and they are simply not interesting to look at.
+Below, you can see a few examples of icon packs that we see a lot of.
+There are way too many glyph business packs in a black and blue color combination and they are simply not interesting to look at.

 Here is another example of a typical outline that does not stand out.

-Below are a few points and ideas that can make your sets stand out.
+Below are a few points and ideas that can make your packs stand out.